 From this model as well as from other related work in economics, we can identify the several characteristics and costs of civil wars.
-Static economic costs include the resources expended by producers on defensive activities and the absence of production by non-producers, as well as more conventional productive and investment distortions that one could identify in such settings.
-Contrary to ordinary economies, greater competition among conflicting groups - as could be captured by their number - increases these costs and much of the value of rents is crowded out by less production.
-Among the dynamic costs perhaps the most important one is that the development of human skills are biased towards appropriation and not towards production.
-No wonder then that the consequences of civil wars are typically devastating for material welfare.
+First, static economic costs include the resources expended by producers on defensive activities and the absence of production by non-producers.
+Second, there are costs due to more conventional productive and investment distortions, as well as the reduction in trade, that one could identify in such settings (Hess, 2003, has developed estimates for such costs for a number of countries).
+Third, contrary to ordinary economies, greater competition among conflicting groups as could be captured by their number - increases these costs and much of the value of rents is crowded out by less production.
+Fourth, among the dynamic costs perhaps the most important one is that the development of human skills are biased towards appropriation and not towards production.
+It should be no wonder then that the consequences of civil wars are typically devastating for material welfare.
 The deterioration of material welfare, in turn, can have a negative feedback effect on investments in institutions of conflict management that are costly.
 Thus the likelihood of peaceful settlement is reduced and civil wars can keep going on for a long time.